Salesforce Governor Limits Guide & Interview Questions — SFX Support

 - Multi-Tenancy is Key: Limits exist to protect shared resources and ensure optimal performance for all Salesforce customers.

-- Bulkify Everything: This is the golden rule.
-Avoid SOQL queries and DML statements inside loops.
+- Bulkify Everything: The golden rule — avoid SOQL queries and DML statements inside loops.
 Process data in collections.

 - One Trigger, One Handler: Centralize your trigger logic for better maintainability and control over execution order.